xinz/chinese_name/README.md

 ## You should know

-Due to some Chinese characters naming may overlap, this library is no guarantee to 100% give the correct match, for example, both "万俟"(mò qí) and "万"(wàn) are valid Chinese surnames, the implement of this library make the longer string of the surname character(s) in a higher pattern match priority, so if input a naming as "万俟咏", it will process "万俟" as the surname, not "万".
+Due to some Chinese characters naming may overlap, this library is no guarantee to 100% give the correct match, for example, both "万俟"(mò qí) and "万"(wàn) are valid Chinese surnames, the implement of this library make the longer string of the surname character(s) in a higher pattern match priority, so if input a name as "万俟咏", it will process "万俟" as the surname, not "万".

 > "万俟" is a double-character surname, is a typical ethnic minority surname.